Deaf & Hard of Hearing

 Communication facilitator services involve significant financial expenditures to the university.
 Students receiving this service must adhere to the following procedures:

-- Submit a written request for a facilitator on the Request for Accommodation Letters Form at the beginning of every semester.
+- Submit an Accommodation Request at the beginning of every semester.

 - If you are unable to attend class, give 24 hour notice to Disability Services unless the absence is due to illness or an emergency.